 Manual Unclogging Process (Plumber’s Snake)

-The plumber’s snake is a drain cleaning tool.
+The plumber’s snake is a drain-cleaning tool.
 It’s a wire with a bent tip.
-You can easily grab it from any plumbing store.
+You can quickly grab it from any plumbing store.
 Or you can make your own by bending the tip of a stiff wire.

-To clean the drain, first of all, remove the stopper from the main drain.
-Then unscrew the faceplate and pull all its components out.
-Make sure nothing falls inside in the drain while doing it.
+First, remove the stopper from the main drain to clean the drain.
+Then, unscrew the faceplate and pull all its components out.
+Make sure nothing falls inside the drain while doing it.
 Now insert the bent side of the snake into the main drain and push it till it hits the end.
-Next, twist it there 2/3 times to grab all the hairs and dirt properly.
+Next, twist it there 2/3 times to properly grab all the hairs and dirt.
 Finally, pull the snake out and clean it.

 Repeat these actions until the drain is free of debris.
 Also, do the same thing from the overflow side for better cleaning.